mausimus/rvcc/README.md

 `rvcc [-o outfile] [-noclib] [-march=riscv|arm] <infile.c>`

--o - output file name (default: out.elf)
+- -o - output file name (default: out.elf)

--noclib - exclude embedded C library (default: include)
+- -noclib - exclude embedded C library (default: include)

--march=riscv|arm - output architecture (default: riscv)
+- -march=riscv|arm - output architecture (default: riscv)

 ### Output

-The compiler generates an executable binary file without going through an explicit assembly step, it directly encodes all RISC-V/ARM instructions and packages them into an ELF file.
+The compiler generates an executable binary file without going through explicit linking and assembly steps, it directly encodes all RISC-V/ARM opcode instructions and packages them in an ELF file.
 The generated executable includes a symbol table so by using a disassembler it's possible to peek into the machine code for introspection.
 The compiler also generates a listing of its internal IL representation for debugging purposes.